godotengine/godot-docs/tutorials/viewports/multiple_resolutions.rst

 Base size
 ---------

-A base size for the project can be specified in the project settings under "Display", "Window".
+A base size for the window can be specified in the project settings under "Display", "Window".

 .. image:: img/screenres.png